Mercury Cougar: Body

 As the sixth-generation Mercury Cougar had proved successful in the marketplace, the 1989 redesign of the Cougar was largely an evolution of the previous generation, with updates of many previous design elements.
 The upright notchback roofline underwent a major revision, with the controversial upswept quarter windows of the previous generation abandoned.
-While proportioned differently, wraparound headlamps and taillamps were modeled similarly to the Mercury Sable.
+While proportioned differently, wraparound headlamps and taillamps were modeled similarly to those of the Mercury Sable.
 As a result of the longer wheelbase, the rear overhang was shortened.
 During the development of MN12, Ford designers sought to develop increased differentiation between the Cougar and Thunderbird.
 While fenders and doors are common between the two vehicles, in comparison to the 1983–1987 generation, fewer visible parts are shared.

 As part of the shift to the wider MN12 chassis, the Cougar again became a 5-passenger vehicle (for the first time since 1982).
 As a result of the wider interior, all Cougars were fitted with a center console with a floor-mounted shifter.
 In following with the previous generation, LS-trim Cougars were fitted with digital instrumentation; the Cougar XR7 was fitted with an analog instrument panel.
 Originally slated to be launched with dual airbags, cost overruns and market demand necessitated the use of automatic seatbelts to meet passive-restraint requirements.
 For 1994, the interior underwent a complete redesign (similar to the Lincoln Mark VIII), with dual airbags replacing the automatic seatbelts.
 For 1997, the Cougar received a new instrument panel (similar to the Taurus/Sable), with cupholders added to the center console; several items were removed as part of de-contenting, including the courtesy lamps, underhood light, and a glove box light.

 During its production, the seventh-generation Mercury Cougar underwent several revisions.
 For 1991, the Cougar underwent a slight facelift, with new headlamps, taillamps, and front bumper; the facelift is distinguished by a smaller grille (1989–1990 versions extend above the headlamps).
 For 1994, a second facelift saw a revision of the grille, taillamps, and a simplification of the side molding.
 The interior was also revised at this time and now included dual airbags with a wraparound style interior.
 For 1996, the Cougar received a major restyling sharing its entire front fascia with the Ford Thunderbird except for the front bumper cover and grille.
 The bodysides received wide body-colored cladding.